Lemonexe/PWN2/wiki/render.md

 **charWidth, charHeight** - constants describing size of a character, applies to Courier New 13px

-**activeMaps** - array that contains control objects for Ascii art in console.
-Each such image has one control object here

 **textures** - all available textures, this array is populated by game data upon loading of game

 ## Methods